cringeyburger/cinvim/README.md

 # CiNvim

-This repository contains the dotfiles of Neovim I use for competitive programming.
+A lightweight, fast code editor for competitive programming.

 ## For Whom Is This Repo For?